weiny2/infiniband-diags/doc/rst/perfquery.8.in.rst

 	perfquery -R -a 32       # reset performance counters of all ports perfquery -R 32 2 0x0fff # reset only error counters of port 2 perfquery -R 32 2 0xf000 # reset only non-error counters of port 2
+	perfquery 32 1-10        # read performance counters from lid 32, port 1-10, output each port
 	perfquery -a 32 1-10     # read performance counters from lid 32, port 1-10, aggregate output
-	perfquery -l 32 1-10     # read performance counters from lid 32, port 1-10, output each port
+	perfquery 32 1,4,8       # read performance counters from lid 32, port 1, 4, and 8, output each port
 	perfquery -a 32 1,4,8    # read performance counters from lid 32, port 1, 4, and 8, aggregate output
-	perfquery -l 32 1,4,8    # read performance counters from lid 32, port 1, 4, and 8, output each port

 AUTHOR
 ======